turingschool-examples/adopt-dont-shop-7/doc/user_stories.md

 Heroku: https://devcenter.heroku.com/articles/getting-started-with-rails7
 Render: https://backend.turing.edu/module2/misc/deploying_with_render
 Continuous Integration / Deployment is not allowed for this project.
 ```

 ## Apply for Pet(s)

 Visitors to the site will be able to create applications to adopt pets.
 An application has many pets.
-Pets can have many applications.
+Pets can have many applica◊tions.

 ```
 [X] done